 What About Teeth in a Day?

-Yes, we do many of these procedures.
+We do many of these procedures.
 The teeth in a day concept involves placing all your implants (and extracting your teeth if needed) and then attaching a fixed temporary bridge onto the implants in the same day.
 This means you get to leave the office with secured teeth after one visit.

 The temporary bridge is normally replaced after six months with a final bridge.
 This allows for changes in your gums to occur for proper fit of the final restoration.
+This concept is also referred to as immediately loaded full arch bridges, same day teeth and fixed teeth in a day.

 Check out our Facebook page to see full arch fixed bridges we have recently made.